Hills Oak (aka Northern Pin Oak or Scrub Oak)

 60’ tall by 45’ wide

-Northern Pin Oak or Scrub Oak as it is often called in the sand country of Central Wisconsin is a really tough, small scale species in the Red Oak group that tolerates tough, droughty conditions.
+Hills Oak (aka Northern Pin Oak or Scrub Oak) as it is often called in the sand country of Central Wisconsin is a tough, small-scale species in the Red Oak group that tolerates tough, droughty conditions.
 It has very shiny, dark green leaves with very deep pronounced sinuses.
 Its foliage turns brilliant shades of red in the autumn.
-The acorns on Northern Pin Oak are quite distinctive, having longitudinal blackish brown stripes on small brown, typically oblong acorns.
-These fruits are an important food source for numerous animals including: gray squirrels, deer, blue jays, wood ducks, and king birds.
+The acorns on Hills Oak are quite distinctive, having longitudinal blackish brown stripes on small brown, typically oblong acorns.
+These fruits are an important food source for numerous animals including gray squirrels, deer, blue jays, wood ducks, and kingbirds.
 The federally endangered Kirtland’s warbler uses Q. ellip. trunk cavities for nesting sites.
-Northern Pin Oak ranges from much of Southern Wisconsin up to the Northwest and into a fair amount of Minnesota as well as Northeastern to North Central Iowa.
+Northern Pin Oak ranges from much of Southern Wisconsin up to the Northwest and into a fair amount of Minnesota as well as Northeastern to north-central Iowa.
 It can also be found in the wilds of Northern Illinois and Indiana.
 There are a few disjunct populations in Michigan.
-The tree is most often found in dry, acid soils and as a result Johnson’s Nursery has had little success field growing this species.
+The tree is most often found in dry, acid soils and as a result, Johnson’s Nursery has had little success field growing this species.
 We have been able to grow it in containers where we can more easily manage soil pH.
-However, we continue to search for alkaline soil tolerant strains of this very interesting species.
+However, we continue to search for alkaline soil-tolerant strains of this very interesting species.

 50-60’ tall by 35-45’ wide